 In exchange, you must provide free board and lodging throughout their entire stay with your family.
 The au pair’s schedule must provide sufficient time to attend language school, and the au pair must receive two free days each week and should be offered one full weekend off per month.

 Au pairs can be on duty for up to 30 hours per week, which can include three nights of babysitting, as part of the regular working hours.
-These hours can be spread out over five days per week.
+These hours can spread out over five days per week.
 Au pairs should not work a second job.

 The host family should ensure the au pair has two free weekends per month.
 The free weekend starts on Friday evening and ends on Monday morning.
-Every au pair gets two weeks’ paid vacation for each 12 month exchange.
+Every au pair gets two weeks’ vacation for each 12 month exchange.
 Accompanying the host family on their holiday does not count as an au pair holiday.

 The host family must consist of a minimum two family members who have financial income to support the au pair.